 - Settlement costs if you are sued

 Temporary truck insurance will not cover any damage to your truck.
+There is no cheap temporary truck insurance company that extends coverage beyond general liability.

 How Much Does Short Term Truck Insurance Cost?